biopet/biopet/docs/developer/example-tool.md

 ### Running your new tool

+#!TODO: write how to run the tool from a compiled state

 ### Debugging the tool with IDEA

 ### Setting up unit tests

 ### Adding tool-extension for usage in pipeline

-When this tool is used in a pipeline in biopet, one has to add a tool wrapper for the tool created.
+In order to use this tool within biopet, one should write an `extension` for the tool. (as we also do for normal executables like `bwa-mem`)

-The wrapper would look like:
+The wrapper would look like this, basicly exposing the same commandline arguments to biopet in an OOP format.
+Note: we also add some functionalities for getting summary data and passing on to biopet.

+The concept of having (extension)-wrappers is to create a black-box service model.
+One should only know how to interact with the tool without necessarily knowing the internals.

 ```scala
 package nl.lumc.sasc.biopet.extensions.tools